This is me, trying to be a real person

 One month ago, I packed up my cat and three suitcases.
 I dragged them all onto a plane at 6AM, endured a Miami layover, and landed in Carolina, Puerto Rico.
 From the plane, I could see the small peninsula of Old San Juan, the buildings that made up Santurce, the tiny highway going between it all, and wondered which of those streets I’d been down before and which of those streets I’d come to know by heart.
 The water was so blue and the cars were so tiny; when I had visited in the past, the ground was like a playset, a toy version of a tropical city that I could loom over and enjoy, shaping my experience with my own hands.
 The vision of the island on the plane still felt like that, like something that I would have selfishly instead of something that would have me.

 And then I turned twenty five.
-And then I got a teaching job, and then I found an apartment, and then, now, it’s been one month.
+And then I got a teaching job, and then I found an apartment, and then, and now, it’s been one month.
 I have blinked, and my life has transformed into something that I don’t recognize as mine.
 And I am a pretend person doing these things.

-I wake up at six in the morning to drive to a tiny school, where I teach English to tiny children from 7:30 until 2:30.
-I sit at my desk quietly until 3PM when I can go home, and you’d be shocked at how quickly I have learned each pothole in the road, how I’ve come to recognize some of the cars also making their daily commutes.
+I wake up at six in the morning to drive to a tiny school, where I teach English to tiny children from 7:30AM until 2:30PM.
+I sit at my desk silently until 3PM, when I can go home, and you’d be shocked at how quickly I have learned each pothole in the road, how I’ve come to recognize some of the cars also making their daily commutes.
 The man in the apartment next to ours waves at me in the mornings when I leave.
 The billboards on the drive haven’t changed all month.
 The woman who serves coffee at the grocery store across from the school recognizes me now.
-But it’s not me asking for black coffee, two sugars in Spanish.
-It’s a version of myself that doesn’t really exist.
+But it’s not me asking for black coffee, no sugar, no milk in Spanish.
+It’s a version of myself that doesn’t feel like it really exist.
 It’s the version of me that goes to the beach on the weekends, which isn’t the real me; it’s the island, Puerto Rican me.
 It’s the version of me that does inconsequential things because things here, for me, have never been real.
 Things here have always been things that I leave behind.

 I have something like imposter syndrome, the inability to accept that this life, which I have coveted for so long and truly made happen, is my own.
 It’s all so un-permanent.
 I can’t help but feel like I have created the person that I am in order to avoid larger things, things that I don’t want to deal with.
 At some point, this must all come crashing down because I’ll leave, because I always leave this place, and I must become a real person, and I don’t know what that real person looks like or what she does.
 But I have created this person.
 I have carved out a life for this version of me, a version that I don’t have to think about leaving.
 Why do I refuse to let it be real?
-Why is it so hard for me to consolidate my internal self with the external self that I have provided all these opportunities to?
+Why is it so hard for me to consolidate my internal self with the external self to whom I have provided all these opportunities?
 At some point, I hope, this will solidify.
 At some point, I will let my external self inside and this feeling, the vulnerability of everything I have built around me in this short time, will disappear.

 I am a real person and this is a real life.
 I don’t need to expect anything more for myself.
 There’s nothing I’m avoiding, not really.
 I have a real job and a permanent home.
 Everything I’ve ever avoided can find me here if it wants to.
 Now that I think about it, I don’t think I’m really avoiding anything at all.
 This is perhaps one of the harder things I’ve ever done.
 And just as other hard things before, it will likely all be very worth it.